 The Buchanan County (IA) Economic Development and the local community government will work with state and regional partners to assemble a competitive incentive package to attract an employer offer sustainable growth for the local area.

-The BCEDC offers low-interest revolving loans to provide gap financing to assist with your expansion needs.
+The BCEDC offers 2 different, low-interest revolving loans to provide gap financing to assist with your expansion needs.
 Funds are based on job creation, wages and private investment.
 All loans made at 3% interest with a 6-month delay in repaying the loan and interest accumulation.